kamiecarney/pdsnd_github/README.md

 #Statistics Computed

 **Popular times of travel**
-most common month
+* most common month
-most common day of week
+* most common day of week
-most common hour of day
+* most common hour of day

 **Popular stations and trip**
-most common start station
+* most common start station
-most common end station
+* most common end station
-most common trip from start to end (i.e., most frequent combination of start station and end station)
+* most common trip from start to end (i.e., most frequent combination of start station and end station)

 **Trip duration**
-total travel time
+* total travel time
-average travel time
+* average travel time

 **User info**
-counts of each user type
+* counts of each user type
-counts of each gender (only available for NYC and Chicago) earliest, most recent, most common year of birth (only available for NYC and Chicago)
+* counts of each gender (only available for NYC and Chicago)
+* earliest, most recent, most common year of birth (only available for NYC and Chicago)

 ### Files used
-The files used were washington.csv, new_york_city.csv, and chicago.csv
+The files used were:
+* washington.csv
+* new_york_city.csv
+* chicago.csv

 ### Credits
 Help with what time.time() was for: